content-manager-sdk/Community/Samples/ServiceAPI/Power Query/Saved Search Query/ReadMe.md

 ![Saved Search Properties](savedsearchresults.PNG)

 ## Authentication
-The only authentication that has been tested is Windows and Basic
+The only authentication that has been tested is Windows and Basic.